A common requirement we hear from businesspeople kicking off a CRM evaluation is ‘dashboards.’

 Here are examples of commonly requested dashboard components organized by functional area.

-Sales Dashboard Components
+Sales CRM Dashboard Components

 Current Lead Status